AlexandreGarito/AlexandreGarito/README.md

 I'm an ambitious junior data engineer currently seeking job opportunities in Paris, France, or the surrounding areas.
-I am open to both on-site and hybrid remote/on-site work arrangements.
+I am open to both on-site only or hybrid remote/on-site work arrangements.

 <br>